NETWAYS/gitlab-training/day1/04_Commits/04_History.md

 # Examine the Git history

 * `git show`
-  * Print commit details.
+  * Print commit details
-  * If the commit id is omitted, the last commit is printed.
+  * If the commit id is omitted, the last commit is printed
-  * Supports `-10` notation to show a limited number of commits.
+  * Supports `-10` notation to show a limited number of commits
 * `git diff`
-  * Show changes between working tree and last commit.
+  * Show changes between working tree and last commit
-  * Supports source and target parameters.
+  * Supports source and target parameters
   * Can be used to compare 2 commit ids, branches, etc.

 ~~~SECTION:handouts~~~